Last updated: February 23, 2023.

 Additional terms applicable to European Union data subjects

-Farber is the “data controller” of personal data collected by all of Farber Group, A. Farber & Partners Inc., Circle & Square, and Tax Solutions Canada.
-As data controller, Farber collects, processes, discloses, and safeguards your personal data in compliance with the requirements of GDPR, as amended from time to time.
+B. Riley Farber is the “data controller” of personal data collected by all of B. Riley Farber Inc. and B. Riley Farber Advisory Inc. As data controller, B. Riley Farber collects, processes, discloses, and safeguards your personal data in compliance with the requirements of GDPR, as amended from time to time.
 We understand our legal obligation to protect your personal data, and we take that obligation very seriously.

 Legal bases upon which we process your personal data